Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Free London Attractions & Cultural Experiences

-Some classic London experiences don’t cost anything; you just need to know when and where.
+Some classic London experiences don’t cost anything; you just need to know when and where to look.

 Changing of the Guard (Buckingham Palace)